seatable/seatable-admin-docs/manual/config/enterprise/saml.md

 ![](../../images/auto-upload/1678343483221.jpg)

-5\.Log in to the SeaTable homepage, click single sign-on, and use the user assigned to Azure SAML to perform a SAML login test.
+5\.
+Log in to the SeaTable homepage, click single sign-on, and use the user assigned to Azure SAML to perform a SAML login test.